 Types of Business Permits

-There is not only one kind of business license, and not every business requires this license.
-It depends on the location of your business and its type.
+It’s not of only one kind, and not every business requires this license.
+It depends on the location of your business and its genre.

 - Commercial Fisheries